GoogleCloudPlatform/cluster-health-scanner/README.md

 ### 5.2 Deployment

-Below will briefly show some options for deploying by utilizing Helm.
+This section briefly shows some options for deploying with Helm.
 However, users may find the specific documentation within a Helm chart to be helpful.

 The below command will install the Helm chart `CHS_CHART` with the Release name `MY_RELEASE` using the default configurations for the chart: